-Susceptibility testing for Mycobacterium avium complex (MAC): The disk diffusion techniques and dilution methods for susceptibility testing against Gram-positive and Gram- negative bacteria should not be used for determining azithromycin MIC values against mycobacteria.
-In-vitro susceptibility testing methods and diagnostic products currently available for determining minimal inhibitory concentration (MIC) values against MAC organisms have not been established or validated.
-Azithromycin MIC values will vary depending on the susceptibility testing method employed, composition and pH of media and the utilization of nutritional supplements.
+Susceptibility testing for Mycobacterium avium complex (MAC)

+The disk diffusion techniques and dilution methods for susceptibility testing against Grampositive and Gram-negative bacteria should not be used for determining azithromycin MIC values against mycobacteria.
+In-vitro susceptibility testing methods and diagnostic products currently available for determining MIC values against MAC organisms have not been established or validated.
+Azithromycin MIC values will vary depending on the susceptibility testing method employed, composition and pH of media and the utilisation of nutritional supplements.
 Breakpoints to determine whether clinical isolates of M. avium or M. intracellulare are susceptible to azithromycin have not been established.